luiscruz/luiscruz.github.io/_posts/2021-09-01-energy-units.md

 - million metric tonnes of carbon dioxide equivalent ($MMTCDE$ or $MMT CO_2eq$)
 - kilograms of carbon dioxide equivalent ($\text{kg}CO_2eq$).
 By default, use this one, as it is the SI unit for mass.

 And because when we talk about gas emissions we are not only talking about carbon dioxide, we have to sum the emissions of all greenhouse gases.
 However, not all gases have the same impact on the environment.
-For example, $1\text{kg}$ of CH<sub>4</sub> is estimated to be 21 times for harmful to the environment than $1\text{kg}$ of CO<sub>2</sub>.
+For example, $1\text{kg}$ of CH<sub>4</sub> is estimated to be 21 times more harmful to the environment than $1\text{kg}$ of CO<sub>2</sub>.

 Hence, we used a weight function that combines all gas emissions into their carbon dioxide equivalent.
 It relies on the estimation of the impact of greenhouse gases on global warming over a period of 100 years when compared to carbon dioxide.
 This is a metric called *100-year global warming potential* and abbreviated as **100-GWP**.
 The table below shows the 100-GWP of the most common greenhouse gases.